Can I be straight up with you?

 Many companies choose to do this because it will help them to build a large social media fan base while engaging them with the right content.

-Automatic social scheduling means that once you publish a new article, video, or other content on your website, it would be tweeted, shared, and distributed automatically to Twitter, Facebook, LinkedIn, Instagram, Pinterest, Snapchat, and other social channels.
+Automatic social scheduling means that once you publish a new article, video, or other content on your website, it will be tweeted, shared, and distributed automatically to Twitter, Facebook, LinkedIn, Instagram, Pinterest, Snapchat, and other social channels.

 You don’t have to do any extra work—the program or plugin will do it for you.